-Going on exchange is an excellent opportunity to gain first-hand experience of another country's business practices, language and culture.
-You’ll make new friends, valuable business connections, and memories that will last a lifetime.
+Going on exchange is an excellent opportunity to gain first-hand experience of another country's business practices, language, and culture.
+You’ll make new friends, valuable connections, and life-long memories.

 Where to begin?
 Start with research.

 - Search through UBC Sauder's business partner schools and UBC's partner universities.